kokkos/kokkos/README.md

 CUDA, HIP, SYCL, HPX, OpenMP and C++ threads as backend programming models with several other backends in development.

-**Kokkos Core is part of the [Kokkos C++ Performance Portability Programming EcoSystem](https://kokkos.org/about/abstract/).**
+**Kokkos Core is part of the [Kokkos C++ Performance Portability Programming Ecosystem](https://kokkos.org/about/abstract/).**

 ## Learning about Kokkos

 To start learning about Kokkos:

-- [Kokkos Lectures](https://kokkos.org/kokkos-core-wiki/videolectures.html): they contain a mix of lecture videos and hands-on exercises covering all the important Kokkos Ecosystem capabilities.
+- [Kokkos Lectures](https://kokkos.org/kokkos-core-wiki/videolectures.html): they contain a mix of lecture videos and hands-on exercises covering all the important capabilities.

 - [Programming guide](https://kokkos.org/kokkos-core-wiki/programmingguide.html): contains in "narrative" form a technical description of the programming model, machine model, and the main building blocks like the Views and parallel dispatch.